enclustra/meta-enclustra-mpfs/README.md

 The clock frequency of the I2C bus is derived from the MSS AHB/APB bus clock.
 This clock is set to 150MHz by default.
 Because the biggest possible divider value is 960, the slowest possible I2C frequency is 150MHz/960=156.25kHz.
 With this
 156.25kHz I2C clock frequency, the wake-up pulse duration of the Atmel ATSHA204a device is violated (52us instead of 60us).
 Measurements has shown that the device wakes up reliable when the wake-up pulse is bigger than 30us.

-## Changelog:

-#### 2021.11

-- First release

-#### 2022.09

-- SI5338 configuratiton added in U-Boot
-- MSS QSPI flash is now accessible in Linux

-#### 2024.09

-- DDR4 memory layout changed
-- Reset in U-Boot fixed
-- FPGA SPI flash is now accessible in Linux
-- Support for me-mp1-460-1si-d4e and me-mp1-250-ees-d3e removed
-- Single Yocto layer split into module and reference design layers
-- I2C driver enabled for PL I2C in ST1 and PE3 reference designs
-- GPIO driver enabled for all GPIOs in reference design